Be part of research about genes

 Collecting DNA samples from babies at this age is a first for national studies like this in the UK.
 In other similar national studies where DNA samples have been collected, this has been done when the study members were teenagers or adults.

-Generation New Era will also be one of the only studies of its kind to collect samples from biological mothers, fathers and children.
-Doing this when children are babies will mean we are able to include as many biological mothers and fathers as possible, including those who do not live with their child’s other parent.
-This will make the genetic information available for research in Generation New Era as complete and inclusive as possible.
+Generation New Era is also one of the only studies of its kind to collect samples from biological mothers, fathers and children.
+Doing this when children are babies mean that we are able to include as many biological mothers and fathers as possible, including those who do not live with their child’s other parent.
+This makes the genetic information available for research in Generation New Era as complete and inclusive as possible.

 Children inherit their genes from their biological parents.
-Analysing DNA from biological parents will allow researchers to understand which genes are passed from parent to child, and how parents’ genes influence their children’s lives, as well as their own.
+Analysing DNA from biological parents allows researchers to understand which genes are passed from parent to child, and how parents’ genes influence their children’s lives, as well as their own.

 Each child’s genes come from both their biological mother and biological father, so the value of the genetic information is increased greatly if we are able to look at both biological parents.
 Genes can have different effects depending on whether they come from the mother or father.
 DNA from parents will let us explore these differences.
 This is why – when looking at complex conditions such as asthma, obesity or diabetes – we need to look at DNA from parents as well as children.